philip-khor/tidytuesday-pk/2019/w1_2019/twitter_ts.md

     ##   ..$ ts        :Classes 'tbl_df', 'tbl' and 'data.frame':   3515 obs. of  2 variables:
     ##   ..$ start_date: num 36

+After filling in the gaps in the data frames with 0s, we can visualise how the number of tweets evolves for each of these hashtags over
+time:

 ``` r
 bind_rows(ls_data$TidyTuesday[[2]], ls_data$rstats[[2]], .id = "hashtag") %>%
   mutate(hashtag = case_when(hashtag == 1 ~ "TidyTuesday",